cesque/yod/README.md

 to syllable structure, to creating a lexicon, to generating grammatically sound sentences.

 The source code for **yod** can be found at http://github.com/Cesque/yod/

+My thesis, *"Creating a library to aid in constructed language generation"*, which explains the development and purpose of **yod**, can be found [here](https://github.com/Cesque/yod/raw/master/report/report.pdf).